keycole/take-note/README.md

 - Commit any changes you would like to make to the app as usual and then run the command : ```git push heroku master```
 - Go to your Heroku dashboard to find the link to your own personal "Take Note" app and start taking good notes!

+## Usage

+- This application is meant to be used for taking notes on the go.
+- Quickly access the app from any device and use it to capture your thoughts before the busy pace of life clouds them from your memory.
+- Access stored notes, add, or delete entries from the /notes page.

 ## Features

 - Add, view, edit, and delete notes.

 ## Contributing